-In his position as president and chief executive officer of the Association of Independent Commercial Producers, Matt Miller presides over an organization whose members account for 80 to 85 percent of all nationally televised commercials in the United States.
-He is the spokesman for more than 350 production companies which, along with another 200 affiliated firms, comprise the AICP membership.
+In his position as President and CEO of the Association of Independent Commercial Producers (AICP), Matt Miller presides over an organization whose members account for 80 to 85 percent of all ads in the motion image that air nationally, regardless of media platform.
+He is the spokesman for more than 400 production and post production companies which, along with another 200 affiliated firms, comprise the AICP membership.

-Mr. Miller is a member of the board of directors of the Brandcenter at Virginia Commonwealth University.
-He is also a trustee of the Directors Guild of America (DGA) Producer Pension and Health Funds; and serves as chairman of the DGA Commercials Qualifications Administration.
+Mr. Miller is a trustee of the Directors Guild of America (DGA) Producer Pension and Health Funds; and serves as chairman of the DGA Commercials Qualifications Administration.
 He is also a member of the American Society of Association Executives.

 Mr. Miller regularly appears on broadcast media outlets to discuss the creative aspects of the advertising and media industry.
 He has also appeared on numerous panel discussions at various industry conferences and seminars.

 Prior to joining AICP, Mr. Miller was a director in the Member Services Department of the Association of National Advertisers (ANA).
 A native New Yorker, he and his wife Susan Hovdesven, a real estate agent, live in Southampton, New York with their daughters Samantha and Sydney.

 AICP represents, exclusively, the interests of independent companies that specialize in the production and post production of commercials in various media—film, video, digital—for advertisers and agencies.
 The association, with national offices in New York and Los Angeles as well as regional chapters across the country, serves as a strong collective voice for this $5 billion-plus industry.
 The organization was founded in 1972.